Skip to main content

 Legged robot

 To increase mobility in rural, unstructured environments, legged robots are needed.
 Wheels perform best with infrastructure such as roads and rails, which do not exist in some rural environments.
 In crop fields, wheeled vehicles require wide gaps between rows of crops, which waste soil that could be used for growing and becomes compacted by tractors over time.
 Legged farm equipment would ameliorate these problems by replacing wide ruts with small “stepping stones” among densely planted crops, standing tall enough to have clearance over plants, and shifting their posture and center of mass to operate safely on slopes.
 To realize this vision, the energy efficiency and reliability of walking robots’ mechanics and control must be improved.
-This project will design new legs with a spring-actuator combination.
-This includes changing current models and testing this prediction through hardware tests in which actuators are subjected to impulse loads and the joint’s displacement over time is measured and characterized.
+This project will prototype novel drivetrain mechanisms with two key features: cable-actuation of distal leg joints; and a spring-actuator combination.
+Prototypes are expected to be iterated upon several times and subjected to through validation tests, including but not limited to measurements and calculations of leg inertia, actuation efficiency, and internal stresses.
+Control software must also be developed in parallel.

 Program Dates: